DockerDemos/vm-docker-bench/README.md

 ![Graph of Primary System with Hypervisor, Sysbench Max Prime tests (100): Total Time for Test](/raw-results/primary-CPU_cpu-time.png?raw=true "Graph of Primary System with Hypervisor, Sysbench Max Prime tests (100): Total Time for Test")

 And this is totally unexpected.
-The graph shows the total time taken to run the max prime tests on the primary system with a hypervisor, and the results are _actually faster_ than the primary without a hypervisor.
+The graph shows the total time taken to run the max prime tests on the primary system with a hypervisor, and the results are _actually faster_ (and in fact varies less) than the primary without a hypervisor.

 ![Graph of Control System, Sysbench Max Prime tests (100): Total Time for Test](/raw-results/control-CPU_cpu-time.png?raw=true "Graph of Control System, Sysbench Max Prime tests (100): Total Time for Test")